 For the REST driver, install the driver shim on the server where the Remote Loader is running.
 You can choose to use SSL to encrypt the connection between the Identity Manager engine and the Remote Loader.
-For more information, see "Creating a Secure Connection to the Identity Manager Engine" in the NetlQ Identity Manager Setup Guide.
+For more information, see "Configuring the Drivers to Run in Remote Mode with SSL" in the NetlQ Identity Manager Setup Guide for Linux. or "Configuring the Remote Loader and Drivers" in the NetlQ Identity Manager Setup Guide for Windows.